12th international symposium of ISKO-France

 - Célia Zolynski, « Big data : pour une éthique des données », I2D – Information, données & documents 2015/2 (Volume 52), p.
 25-26.

-- January 7th, 2019: deadline for receiving proposals (7,500 characters maximum, Word format).
+January 7th, 2019: Deadline of proposals (7,500 characters maximum, Word format) extended to 31st of January.
 Each proposal will be reviewed by at least two evaluators from the scientific committee, who will appraise its relevance, scientific validity, originality, and clarity of presentation.

 - February 11th, 2019: notification of acceptance or refusal.
 Notification of acceptance will be sent, along with the technical specifications for publishing.
 Those will be mandatory for the publication of the acts.
 The authors may receive requests for changes to the texts.